Antiprism: Self-crossing polyhedra

 All the non-star and star uniform antiprisms up to 15 sides, together with those of a 29-gon (or icosaenneagon).
 For example, the icosaenneagrammic crossed antiprism (29/q) with the greatest q, such that it can be uniform, has q = 19 and is depicted at the bottom right corner of the image.
 For q ≥ 20 up to 28 the crossed antiprism cannot be uniform.

 Note: Octagrammic crossed antiprism (8/5) is missing.

-Uniform star antiprisms are named by their star polygon bases, {p/q}, and exist in prograde and in retrograde (crossed) solutions.
-Crossed forms have intersecting vertex figures, and are denoted by "inverted" fractions: p/(p – q) instead of p/q; example: (5/3) instead of (5/2).